textpattern/textpattern.github.io/development/plugin-vs-core.md

 **Bloatware:** An endearing term meaning 'bloated software', or feature bloat, which is a result of adding too many features in the core code.
 This is a problem with many software projects, but not Textpattern.
 Fifty lines of code and a button somewhere in the backend might not seem like a lot.
 But add this one, and that one, and another one too, and so forth, and you'll get thousands of lines of code for trivial features that not everyone needs or wants.
 This *will* slow down software, making your website sluggish for no good reason at all.

 **Confusing UI/UX:** An increasing number of features, and their associated UI distractions, will confuse new Textpattern users because they won't know where to start, or won't understand how to achieve a particular objective when there are many options to use.
+The underlying philosophy behind Textpattern can be summed up in two words: _Just write_.
+It is a tool to let you write content and publish it with as little distraction as possible.

 **Wrongly assumptive**.
 Software can't read the minds of end users any more than developers who create the software can, so neither should make assumptions about what end users want any more than other end users should decide for each other.[^2] Users of software are often annoyed by excessive features they don't need but have to turn off or hide every time, often through cumbersome hacks to the core code that have to be repeated or conserved and repeated every time the system is updated.
 Ideal software is minimal, clean, and secure - allowing users to add features as they want them, not make them remove, hide, turn off, or opt out of them.[^3]